9 High-throughput sequencing data

 As in awk you can use BEGIN and END blocks to execute code before and after processing a file.
 To get the mean GC content in the entire T2T genome:

-With fastq files we can do something similar (here we pass the stdout to head because there are millions of sequences in that fastq file):
+With fastq files we can do something similar (in this example we pass the stdout to head because there are millions of sequences in that fastq file and it would take a while to process):

 In principle, you could use bioawk and Linux tools piped together to do all kinds of manipulation and filtering.
 We usually just use them for quick inspection and summarization though, as we have faster purpose-built tools we can use for large datasets.